Deutsche Bank to keep 500 German retail branches - Welt am Sonntag

+NEW YORK, March 28 Callan Olive is about as adult as you can get for a 26-year-old.

-FRANKFURT Deutsche Bank (DBKGn.DE) is to keep about 500 of its retail bank branches in Germany as well as its outlets in Spain and Italy in a global restructuring, German weekly Welt am Sonntag reported, citing financial sources.
+FRANKFURT, April 26 Deutsche Bank is to keep about 500 of its retail bank branches in Germany as well as its outlets in Spain and Italy in a global restructuring, German weekly Welt am Sonntag reported, citing financial sources.

 Postbank operates 1,100 branches with 14 million clients.
 The Deutsche Bank-branded retail operation has 730 branches and 8.5 million clients in Germany, plus another 870 branches and 5 million clients in other countries.